bjmeier/CarND_Project3/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network that followed the NVIDIA example.
+My model consists of a convolution neural network that followed the [NVIDIA example](https://arxiv.org/pdf/1604.07316v1.pdf "End to End Learning for Self-Driving Cars").
+This acitecture was selected because it performed well in the physical world.

 Top 50 pixels and bottom 20 pixels are cropped from 160 x 320 images (model.py line 63)

-Data is normalized by dividing each pixel by 255 and then subtracting 0.5 (model.py line 64) 5 x 5 convolution with a 24 layer depth and a RELU activation 5 x 5 convolution with a 36 layer depth and a RELU activation 5 x 5 convolution with a 48 layer depth and a RELU activation 3 x 3 convolution with a 64 layer depth and a RELU activation 3 x 3 convolution with a 64 layer depth and a RELU activation Flatten
+Data is normalized by dividing each pixel by 255 and then subtracting 0.5 (model.py line 64)

+5 x 5 convolution with a 24 layer depth and a RELU activation

+5 x 5 convolution with a 36 layer depth and a RELU activation

+5 x 5 convolution with a 48 layer depth and a RELU activation

+3 x 3 convolution with a 64 layer depth and a RELU activation

+3 x 3 convolution with a 64 layer depth and a RELU activation

+Flatten

 Fully connected layer with 100 output nodes

 Fully conected layer output with 50 output nodes

-Fully connected layer output with 10 output nodes Fully connected layer with final output node
+Fully connected layer output with 10 output nodes

+Fully connected layer with final output node

 (model.py lines 65 - 75)

 #### 2. Attempts to reduce overfitting in the model

-To prevent overfitting, training was limited to two epochs.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+To prevent overfitting, the early stopping method was employed.
+Because the validation errors stopped decreasing after two epochs, the number of training epochs was set to two.
+Page describing early stopping and other techniques used to avoid overfitting is given in a [Mathworks page](https://www.mathworks.com/help/nnet/ug/improve-neural-network-generalization-and-avoid-overfitting.html?requestedDomain=www.mathworks.com "Improve Neural Network Generalization and Avoid Overfitting")

 #### 3. Model parameter tuning

 A correction factor of 0.9 and a training length of 2 epochs were selected based on track performance.
-Smaller correction factors faild to keep the car on the track.
+Smaller correction factors failed to keep the car on the track.
 Larger correction factors caused chatter.

+This correction factor was far larger than I expected.
+I suspect the reason it worked so well is that the training focused on using smooth angle changes to keep the car in the center of the road.
+This method likley causes the the left and right cameras to provide the equivalent of negative feedback signals to the system.
+The high values place a high penalty on getting near the edges of the road and keep the car on track.

-Dropout was found to be harmful to performance, as was adding RELU activations after the fully connected layers.
+For the set of training data and selected models, dropout was found to be harmful to performance, as was adding RELU activations after the fully connected layers.

 #### 4. Creation of the Training Set & Training Process

 Training data was chosen to keep the vehicle driving on the road.
 I used four laps of center lane driving on track one.
+The mouse input was used to keep the angle inputs smooth.
 The left and right images were used to create corrective actions.

 ![lalt text][image1]
 *left image*